The Latest Heat Pump Statistics (updated June 2023)

 • Between 70 and 80% of energy provided by an average heat pump is renewable.

-• There are currently 16.98 million heat pumps installed in the EU.
+• There are currently around 20 million heat pumps installed in Europe.

 Heat Pump Adoption Rates

-Based on recent sales figures, by 2030, it is estimated that there will be 253 million heat pump systems installed globally.
+Based on recent sales figures, by 2030, there will be an estimated 253 million heat pump systems installed globally.
 Net zero scenarios require 600 million operational units by 2030.
 There is a shortfall of 58% if adoption continues at the current rate.

 • European Union heat pump sales grew by around 35% between 2020-2021, translating to more than 2.2 million units starting operation.
-The largest markets in the EU are France, Italy and Germany.
+The largest heat pump markets in the EU are France, Italy and Germany.

-• 94% were air source heat pumps, with just 6% drawing energy from the ground or water.
+• 94% of installed air source heat pumps, with just 6% drawing energy from the ground or water.

 • As of April 2023, there are an average of 3068 heat pumps per 100,000 people in Europe.